KeTchUP42/flash/docs/manual/components/obstacles/PlatformBlock.md

  ## Platform block

- This facility is conceived as a platform for transporting monsters and players.
+ This facility is conceived as a platform for transporting mobs and players.
  The platform changes the direction of movement when faced with any other obstacles.

  **Configuration block example:**